 Rules that belong to the same activation-group, identified by this attribute's string value, will only fire exclusively.
-In other words, the first rule in an activation-group to fire will cancel the other rules' activations, i.e., stop them from firing.
+More precisely, the first rule in an activation-group to fire will cancel all pending activations of all rules in the group, i.e., stop them from firing.